sudheerj/reactjs-interview-questions/README.md

      1. In React Router v4(version 4), the API is completely about components.
 A router can be visualized as a single component(<BrowserRouter>) which wraps specific child router components(<Route>).
      2. You don't need to manually set history.
 The router module will take care history by wrapping routes with  <BrowserRouter> component.
      3. The application size is reduced by adding only the specific router module(Web, core, or native)
+231. ### Can you describe about componentDidCatch lifecycle method signature?
+     The **componentDidCatch** lifecycle method is invoked after an error has been thrown by a descendant component.
+The method receives two parameters,
+     1. error: - The error object which was thrown
+     2. info: - An object with a componentStack key contains the information about which component threw the error.

+     The method structure would be as follows
+     ```javascript
+     componentDidCatch(error, info)
+     ```